feet in bed image

 KidsHealth in the Classroom is a US based website that offers educators free health-related lesson plans for all grades and subject areas.

-UK Safer Internet Grade 3-7 Resources empower young people to take control of their digital lives and consider how consent works in an online context.
+Empower young people to take control of their digital lives and consider how consent works in an online context.
 It explores how young people ask for, give and receive consent online.
 This could be in their friendships or relationships, how they take and share images and videos or how they manage their privacy and data.
 The Education Packs have been specifically designed to follow this theme and support educators in delivering messages about digital consent.
-This Education Pack provides a range of resources to help you deliver sessions with 3-7 year olds,
+This Education Pack provides a range of resources to help you deliver sessions with 3-7 year olds.

 Health & Physical Education